 Scanpath prediction is the task of predicting the sequence of fixations on an image~\cite{wang2017scanpath, matzen2017data}.
 In contrast to saliency modelling, scanpath prediction inherently captures the stochastic and dynamic characteristics of visual attention over time.
 Due to the large variability of human gaze, accurately predicting scanpaths is profoundly challenging~\cite{boccignone2019look}.
 Prior methods for scanpath prediction have focused on natural scenes consisting of people and objects~\cite{pirinen2018deep, yang2020predicting}, on webpages~\cite{pang2016directing} or on graphical user interfaces \cite{xu16_chi}.
 To the best of our knowledge, scanpath prediction on information visualisations has not yet been explored.
+Modelling scanpaths on information visualisations can provide insights into both the rich spatial and temporal dynamics of human attention over time.
+As such, in contrast to saliency modelling, scanpath prediction can therefore help us better understand human visual behaviour while observing and visually processing information visualisations.
+Moreover, future work will be able to use our spatio-temporal models of attention for visualisation quality evaluation~\cite{behrisch2018quality} or visualisation optimisation~\cite{fosco2020predicting} without the need for any tedious and time-consuming eye tracking studies.
 Scanpath prediction methods on information visualisations can be utilised as a tool to simulate human attention, which allow user models and simulations of visual attention on visualisations without the need for eye tracking equipment.

-Since there is currently no work understanding gaze behaviour on visualisations, we fill this gap and lay the foundations for a new line of research on scanpath prediction on information visualisations.
+Since there is currently limited work understanding gaze behaviour on visualisations, we fill this gap and lay the foundations for a new line of research on scanpath prediction on information visualisations.
 Inspired by similar investigations on natural images~\cite{fosco2020much}, we first conduct a systematic analysis of human gaze on visualisations from the widely used Massachusetts Massive Visualization Dataset (MASSVIS)~\cite{borkin2015beyond}.
-Specifically, we analyse static and dynamic fixation density both across different visualisation elements --- such as title, data, axes, or labels --- as well as across viewers.
+Specifically, we analyse static and dynamic fixation density both across different visualisation elements -- such as title, data, axes, or labels -- as well as across viewers.
 We find that title and graphical elements receive a significant amount of attention, particularly at the onset of the visual inspection process.
 Afterwards, attention shifts to other textual elements, such as labels, followed by data-related components, such as annotations, legends or axes.
 Moreover, attention towards objects and data elements is stable across time.